Daniel-O-dev/Tasks-tracker/README.md

 # Tasks-tracker
- website that involves React.JS and a mock JSON server for the backend to store the tasks inputted by the user.
+ A website that involves React.JS and a mock JSON server for the backend to store the tasks inputted by the user.

 ##
 Install dependencies: